-Needs improvement Better Good Hormel Strike The Hormel Strike of 1985 is one of the most important strikes in Minnesota history.
+Needs Improvement Better Good Hormel Strike The Hormel Strike of 1985 is one of the most important strikes in Minnesota history.
 Needs more specifics.
 What people or groups were involved?
 Needs more significance.
 Why is this strike so important?
 Needs a theme connection.
 In 1985, employees of the Hormel Factory in Austin, Minnesota went on strike to demand better working conditions and pay.
 Many lost their jobs. • Go beyond just facts. • Needs more significance.
-What did this strike lead to?
+What did this strike lead to? • Needs a theme connection.
 Led by the United Food and Commercial Workers' Local P-9, employees of the Hormel Factory in Austin, Minnesota went on strike for thirteen months in 1985, demanding better working conditions and wages.
-While the strike failed, it shifted internal debates in the union movement and led to parent unions showing greater support to locals when negotiating contracts.
+While the strike failed, internal conflict emerged within the union movement, expanding the frontiers of parent unions showing greater support to locals.
 Apollo-Soyuz The Apollo-Soyuz Test Project was the first international space mission.
 Go beyond just facts.
 Needs more significance.
 How did the mission change history?
-Needs a theme connection The Apollo-Soyuz Test Project was a successful diplomatic effort between the U.S. and the Soviet Union.
+Needs a theme connection.
+The international space mission Apollo-Soyuz Test Project established a successful frontier between the U.S. and the Soviet Union.
 Needs more significance.
 How did the mission change history?
 Theme connection could be stronger.
-What is the debate?
-During tense Cold War debates over communist and capitalist systems, U.S. and Soviet spacecraft docked in the first international space mission in 1975.
-The Apollo-Soyuz Test Project was a major diplomatic success, leading to greater cooperation in space exploration between the two superpowers.
-ACT UP In the 1980s, the AIDS Coalition to Unleash Power (ACT UP) pressured the government for more effective treatment of AIDS. • Go beyond just facts. • Needs more specifics.
-How did they pressure officials? • Needs significance.
+What is the frontier?
+During tense Cold War conflict over communist and capitalist systems, U.S. and Soviet spacecrafts docked in the first international space mission in 1975.
+The Apollo-Soyuz Test Project led to greater cooperation between the superpowers as they explored the new frontiers of space.
+ACT UP In the 1980s, the AIDS Coalition to Unleash Power (ACT UP) pressured the government for a more effective treatment of AIDS.
+Go beyond just facts.
+Needs more specifics.
+How did they pressure officials?
+Needs significance.
 What changed as a result?
+Needs a theme connection.
 In the 1980s, the AIDS Coalition to Unleash Power (ACT UP) combined confrontational protests with specific policy proposals to successfully pressure public health authorities to improve treatments for AIDS. • Go beyond just facts. • Needs more significance.
-How did treatment of patients change?
-Founded in 1987, the AIDS Coalition to Unleash Power (ACT UP) used confrontational protests to show the need for a better response to the AIDS epidemic and force officials to negotiate.
-Through this "inside-outside" strategy, ACT UP accelerated scientific debate on the safety of AIDS medication and the adoption of patient advocacy policies still in place today.
+How did treatment of patients change? • Needs a theme connection.
+Founded in 1987, the AIDS Coalition to Unleash Power (ACT UP) used confrontational protests to show the need for a better response to the AIDS epidemic and to force officials to negotiate.
+Through this "inside-outside" strategy, ACT UP accelerated the scientific frontier on the safety of AIDS medication, for which the adoption of patient advocacy policies are still in place today.
 Highlander Folk School Highlander Folk School helped train many activists during the Civil Rights Movement, leading to important victories.
 Go beyond just facts.
 Needs more specifics.
 What about Highlander made their students effective activists?
 Needs a theme connection.
-In the 1950s, Highlander Folk School trained student activists in strategies to learn about and unite the communities they organized. • Go beyond just facts. • Needs more significance.
+In the 1950s, Highlander Folk School trained student activists in strategies to learn about and unite the communities they organized.
+Go beyond just facts.
+Needs more significance.
 What was the long-term impact?
-One of the South's few integrated schools in the 1950s, Highlander Folk School trained activists in diplomatic strategies to bring understanding and unity to the communities in which they organized.
+Needs a theme connection As one of the South's few integrated schools in the 1950s, Highlander Folk School created a new frontier for racial equality by training activists to bring understanding and unity within the communities they organized.
 Activists who studied at Highlander led sit-ins, boycotts, and other campaigns that successfully pressured officials to end segregation laws across the United States.

-National History Day in Minnesota
+National History Day in Minnesota 2023